evgenyneu/image_compressor_c/README.md

 # An image compression program written in C

 This is a C program I wrote for fun to apply linear algebra theory I learned in Monash uni.
 The code uses singular value expansion method to reduce the size of an image.
-Here are compression examples, featuring my cat Marmite.
+Here are compression results, featuring my cat Marmite.

 <a href="https://youtu.be/7JXdEilZ2cE" target=”_blank”><img alt="Video of the compressed image" width="400px" src="images/youtube/youtube_thumbnail4.jpg"></a> <img alt="Image compressed using single value expansion" width="400px" src="images/compressed/compression_animated2.gif">